reactjsx/routing-music/blog.md

 Some of my collegues, as well as many of my readers told me that they had problems using Tensorflow for their projects.
 Something like this:

 > Hey Trung, what is the difference between tf.contrib.layers and tf.layers?
-Oh, and what is the tf.slim thing?
+Oh, and what is the TF-Slim thing?
 And now we have the godd*** tf.estimator.
 What are all these for?
 What are we supposed to use?

 To be honest, when I started using Tensorflow, I was in that situation too.
 Tensorflow was already pretty bulky back then, and to make things even worse, it just kept getting bigger and bigger.
 If you don't believe me, just look at the size of the installation file and compare it with previous versions.

-So, I think I should create a series of blog posts about it :D
+But then, I suddenly got an idea.
+Why not create a series of blog posts about Tensorflow ;)

+### Objectives
+Let's talk about what we're gonna focus on in this post.
+I learned this thing the hardest way, guys.
+I think I will make a post about what I learned from writing technical blog posts, and one of them is: do talk about the objectives first!

+So, here's what we will do in this post:
+- Address some confusing problems of Tensorflow
+- Understand the mostly used Tensorflow modules
+- (Optional) Get out hands dirty with some easy code!

+Okay, let's tackle them one by one!

 ### Common Problems
 Before diving in the details, I think I should list out the most common problems that we might face when using Tensorflow: